• Skip to primary navigation

 1. Identify the essential tools and equipment for recording and hosting effective videos.

-2. Create an Adobe Creative Cloud Express video and discuss two key findings from an interview with online students and reflect on the findings of your peers.
+2. Create an Adobe Express video and discuss two key findings from an interview with online students and reflect on the findings of your peers.

 3. Create a brief, imperfect welcome video that greets students and shares your personal warmth.